Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Freud's first day".</h2 head><h3 quote align='center'>"On this day in 1886, Sigmund Freud worked his first day as a neurologist in private practice.
-An ad had announced his hours in his new Vienna office, but no one showed up.
+<h3 OTD<h2 head>"The midnight ride of Sybil Ludington".</h2 head><h3 quote align='center'>"On this day in 1777, as the American Revolution entered its third year, Sybil Ludington climbed onto a horse and rode through a stormy night in southeastern New York to spread the alert that British troops were on their way.
+Those troops had just attacked nearby Danbury, Connecticut, where the region's militia stored its munitions, and Ludington's father, a militia officer, needed his men.
+So the 16-year-old sped over unfamiliar roads, helping the American rebels to organize and drive the British back.
+(Her story didn't appear in print until after she had died, but that was no different from Paul Revere.)
 Read today's edition of Today in History > >".</h3 quote></h3 OTD